wallacemariadeandrade/BGPViewerTool/README.md

 # BGPViewerTool

-A tool to help network analysts get information about prefixes and ASN's from command line.
+A tool to help network analysts querying information about prefixes and ASN's.
 Built on netstandard2.0 and based on [BGPView API](https://bgpview.docs.apiary.io/#reference).

 There are a few ways to use this repo content, so scroll down and have fun! :smile: